-If you need to execute an interactive application for an Alert Action on Microsoft Windows Server 2008, you must configure the DSM SA Data Manager service to be allowed to interact with the desktop.
+If you need to execute an interactive application for an Alert Action on Microsoft Windows Server 2008, you must configure the DSM SA Data Manager service to be allowed to interact with the desktop and enable interactive services.
 To allow interaction with the desktop:

-- 1 Right-click on the DSM SA Data Manager service in the Services control panel and select Properties. - 2 In the Log On tab, enable Allow service to interact with desktop and click OK. - 3 Restart the DSM SA Data Manager service for the change to take effect.
+- 1 Right-click the DSM SA Data Manager service in the Services control panel and select Properties. - 2 In the Log On tab, select Allow service to interact with desktop and click OK. - 3 Restart the DSM SA Data Manager service for the change to take effect. - 4 Ensure that the Interactive Services Detection service is running.

-When the DSM SA Data Manager service is restarted with this change, the Service Control Manager logs the following message to the System log: The DSM SA Data Manager service is marked as an interactive service.
-However, the system is configured to not allow interactive services.
-This service may not function properly.
-This change allows the DSM SA Data Manager service to execute interactive applications properly for an Alert Action.
-Also ensure that the Interactive Services Detection service is running in order to see the interface/prompt displayed by the interactive application.
+When the DSM SA Data Manager service is restarted with this change, the Service Control Manager logs the following message to the System log:

+The DSM SA Data Manager service is marked as an interactive service.
+Enabling the Interactive Services Detection service allows the DSM SA Data Manager service to execute interactive applications properly for an Alert Action.

 Once these changes are made, the Interactive services dialog detection dialog box is displayed by the operating system to provide access to the interactive application interface/prompt.